IMPORTANT INFORMATION

 Impact:

-Success Criteria 2: PP attendance is in line with the overall national figure
+Success Criteria 2: PP attendance is better than the overall national figure

-Activities outlined in the strategy include Additional Student Provision strategy, Parental Engagement workshops, attendance interventions (including First Day Absence prioritisation), increased Safeguarding and Wellbeing provision.
+Activities outlined in the Pupil Premium statement include Parental Engagement workshops, attendance interventions (including First Day absence priority calls), attendance incentives and rewards, increased Safeguarding and Wellbeing provision.

 Impact: